Passport photo requirements

 • show a clear difference between your face and the background

-• show your natural skin tone
+• reflect or represent your natural skin tone

 • be professionally printed on plain, high-quality photographic paper